poenaruiulian/todoRN/README.md

 <img src="./readmeImages/calendarpres.gif" width="288" height="512">
 <br><br><br>

 ` If you want to try the application and find some bugs please let me know.
-Also if you want to see something in the app, let me know. `
+Also if you want to see something in the app, let me know.
+And sorry for the slow gifs.`